 For example, you are hired by a local nursery to construct a greenhouse at a GMP contract.
 The terms of the contract with regards to price would look something like this: The price will be reimbursement of all the costs plus a fixed fee of $ 5,000 above the costs with the Guaranteed Maximum Price of $15,000.

 Here, the maximum you can earn out of this contract is $15,000.
-So in order to earn your full fees of $5,000; you, as a contractor, would have to limit your expenses to $10,000 or you risk losing your remuneration to that extent and pay out of your pocket.
+So to earn your full fees of $5,000; you, as a contractor, would have to limit your expenses to $10,000 or you risk losing your remuneration to that extent and pay out of your pocket.

-If your total expenses for the job are $8,000, then your total earnings would be $13,000 ($8,000+$5,000). $2,000 would the saving of your client.
+If your total expenses for the job are $8,000, then your total earnings would be $13,000 ($8,000+$5,000). $2,000 would be the saving for your client.
 You may get a certain percentage of this based on the terms of the agreement.

-How is GMP different from other traditional pricing methods of Construction Contracts?
+How is GMP different from other Traditional Pricing Methods of Construction Contracts?

 GMP vs. Cost Plus

-Under cost-plus contract, the final price is determined as a sum total of all the expenses deemed to be incurred over the span of construction work and a fixed margin of profit or remuneration above that.
+Under a cost-plus contract, the final price is determined as a sum total of all the expenses deemed to be incurred over the span of construction work and a fixed margin of profit or remuneration above that.
 There is, in fact, no maximum limit to the number of expenses.